-Official source up front · not legal advice
+Evergreen legal library · not legal advice

-01 · The briefs
+01 · The library

-Two rules, one single reading framework.
+Four rules, one reading framework.

-Facts verified against sources
+Facts verified by source

 EU Regulation · directly applicable In force · staggered